Registering a New Compiler Engine in Cloud Native Compiler

 --XX:CNCEngineUploadAddress flag.
 See Connecting a JVM to a Cloud Native Compiler for how to get the IP address of the

 gateway service.
 Make sure you use the port that is mapped to 8080 in the

 If you need to manually upload a new Compiler Engine to Cloud Native Compiler, you can do with the

 etc/connected-compiler/bin/upload-compiler-engine script in your Azul Platform Prime installation directory.

 You must run the

-For example, if your JVM node is running in the same cluster as the Cloud Native Compiler service:
+For example, if your JVM node is running in the same cluster as Cloud Native Compiler:

 If your JVM is outside of the CNC cluster and you cluster is fronted by an external load-balancer, use the IP address of the CNC cluster and port 8080.